elephantrobotics/pymycobot/README.md

 **Notes:**

-> Now only the version after `Atom2.4` is supported.
+> Now only the version is `Atom2.4` or later is supported.
 If you use an earlier version, please install `pymycobot 1.0.7`.

 ```bash
 pip install pymycobot==1.0.7